After my midlife crisis, I knew I had to change.

 The photo above is me on the way to visiting my mum down the coast – on a Tuesday.
 I used it because it reminds me how I felt that day (and all the days since), after I figured out how important it is to define success on your own terms; to live life on purpose.

-I’ve always been a big proponent of remote work, because work/life flexibility lets you do stuff like that – to spend a bit more time with the people who really matter.
+I’ve always been a big proponent of remote work, because work/life flexibility lets you do stuff like this – spend more time with the people who really matter.
 However, it’s only part of the story.
 Thankfully, millions more people now understand just how good it can be – even if the reason that brought them here was a global health crisis.

 Most people hate their job.
 But when they change how, when, and especially WHERE they do it, their life can change.
 It gives them more options with how they spend their time, and how they deliver value to those they serve.

 Well, COVID-19 made sure of that – without any help from me.
-So now, I’m devoting my energies to the huge opportunity this offers you.
+So then I devoted my energies to the huge opportunity this offered folks.

 The Chance to Try Something New